 The Volunteer Bureau has a Supported Needs Project that assist disabled people who wish to do some form of voluntary work.
 The Co-ordinator helps with training, interviews and placements.
 The co-ordinator also supports organisations to maximise the use of disabled volunteers.
-The Volunteering Code of Practise has reference to Disabled people and ADKC was on the working party for producing the Code.
+The borough's Volunteering Code of Practice has reference to disabled people and ADKC was on the working party for producing the Code.